GlasMartin/AD-SPLUNK/README.md

 ## Lessons Learned

 This project provided practical experience in building a small enterprise-style security monitoring environment.
+Excludin custom rulesets & alerts.

 The most valuable learning areas were understanding how endpoint telemetry is collected, how Windows authentication events can be analyzed, and how SIEM queries can be used to identify suspicious behavior.